KHZ-INTL/sddm-video-music-theme/README.md

 + Music: Play music in the background from playlist.
   + The music playlist file "music.m3u" is located in the Assets folder in this repo.
   + Populate the music playlist file by:
     + Write the full path of the music file.
 One file per line.
-This can be automated by using shell, see the "Other notes" section of see 3ximus' [aerial-sddm-theme](https://github.com/3ximus/aerial-sddm-theme) ReadMe.
+This can be automated by using shell, see the "Other notes" section of 3ximus' [aerial-sddm-theme](https://github.com/3ximus/aerial-sddm-theme) ReadMe.

 + Time and Date
   + Font changed to Fira Sans